National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Things To Do

-As community-based parks in the Capitol Hill area, the Capitol Hill Parks serve as leisure-time recreation facilities, greenways, and parking areas.
+As community-based parks in the Capitol Hill area, the Capitol Hill Parks serve as leisure-time recreation facilities and green spaces.

 The larger parks, especially Lincoln and Stanton, provide the setting for many special events and First Amendment commemorative activities, which attract thousands of visitors.